 CIP isn’t for everyone, but it provides a significant element of career flexibility for those who can are able to participate.
 If you or someone you know is considering a permanent separation from the Army for temporary reasons, or desire to pursue personal or professional goals outside the Army, CIP may be a great option to explore.

-Servicemembers can learn more now before they start the process of outprocessing and “Soldier for Life.”
-To learn more about other programs the Army has developed for Soldiers go to https://www.sfl-tap.army.mil/
+Service members can learn more now before they start the process of out-processing and Transition Assistance Program (TAP).
+To learn more about other programs the Army has developed for Soldiers go to https://www.armytap.army.mil/